preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 Test the options and see a preview in the block.

-In Omnia 7.0 and later, the Refiner option is removed.
-Refiner options are now found under "Filter, see: :doc:`Filter options for blocks in Omnia 7.0 </blocks/general-block-settings/filter-options-block/index>`
+In Omnia 7.0 and later, the Refiner menu option is removed.
+Refiner options can now found under "Filter", see: :doc:`Filter options for blocks in Omnia 7.0 </blocks/general-block-settings/filter-options-block/index>`

 Export
 *********